The Best Gig Apps: Explore Top Platforms by Skill Set

 Rover

-If you have some free time and love animals, you can earn extra cash by walking dogs and pet-sitting on Rover.
+If you have some free time and love animals, you can earn extra cash by walking dogs and being a pet sitter on Rover.
 Find pet owners in your neighborhood who need help taking care of their dogs, cats, and other pets during work or when they go out of town.

 Short-term rental and hosting apps

-Short-term rentals and hosting apps are ways to earn passive income in the gig economy.
-If you have a spare bedroom or rental property, you can make money by renting it out to travelers and vacationers.
-As a host, you have to maintain your rental space and get it ready between guests—but it's not a job you have to work at every day.
+Short-term rentals and hosting apps are great ways to earn passive income in the gig economy.
+If you have a spare bedroom or rental property, you can make extra money by renting it out to travelers and vacationers.
+As a host, you have to maintain your rental space and get it ready between guests — but it's not a job you have to work at every day.

 Short-term rental and hosting apps let you list your property and its availability.
-Choose a competitive and fair nightly, weekly, and monthly price for your space.
-You can accept guests based on the length of their stay and ratings.
+Choose competitive, fair, nightly, weekly, and monthly rates for your space.
+You can accept guests based on their stay length and ratings.

 Some cities have laws regarding short-term rentals.
-You may need to research and see what is allowed in your area before listing your property.
+Be sure to research what is permitted in your area before listing your property.

-These platforms offer both renters and hosts more security and protection than renting to individuals directly.
-Hosts might have insurance through the apps in case of any damages or disputes.
-Guests have to verify their identity when making an account.
+These platforms offer both renters and hosts greater security and protection than renting directly from individuals.
+Hosts might have insurance through the apps in case of damages or disputes.
+Guests must verify their identity when creating an account.
 The review system also helps to build trust.
-As a host, if you see many positive reviews, the guests will likely be who they say they are.
+As a host, if you see many positive reviews, you can rest assured the guests will likely be who they say they are.

 Airbnb

-Travelers can book Airbnbs in over 191 countries around the world.
-On Airbnb, you can rent out an entire place, or just a room.
-This platform allows hosts to rent out shared spaces, making it popular for those who live in big cities and need a roommate.
+Travelers can book Airbnbs in over 220 countries and regions around the world.
+On Airbnb, you can rent out an entire place, unique space, or just a room.
+The platform allows hosts to rent out shared spaces, making it popular for those living in big cities.

 Depending on where you live, if you have a big property, you can even think outside the box and rent out yurts, R.V.s, and other less traditional stays.
 Some hosts find they can make money renting out their spare rooms by the night rather than finding a long-term roommate.
 Listing your room or second home on Airbnb can become a profitable business.